14.4 Distribution

 Distribution Sequence in Former-Assistance Cases

-The DRA required states to choose between distributing arrears in Former-Assistance cases using Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) distribution rules or using the new DRA distribution rules contained under the amended section 457(a)(2)(B) of the Act.
-Wyoming chose to continue with the existing PROWRA distribution rules.
+The DRA required states to choose between distributing arrears in former assistance cases using Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) distribution rules or using the new DRA distribution rules contained under the amended section 457(a)(2)(B) of the Act.
+As of January 1, 2024, Wyoming is distributing all payments in accordance with existing DRA distribution rules..

 Discontinuation of Assignments

-As noted above, the DRA provides that States may not take any assignments of Pre-Assistance Arrearages in any new POWER cases starting October 1, 2009.
-However, pre-assistance arrearages assigned prior to October 1, 2009 will remain in effect.
+As noted above, the DRA provides that States may not take any assignments of pre-assistance arrearages in any new POWER cases starting October 1, 2009.

 Never Assign Cases